lakshman-099/Golang/README.md

 - **Structs**: Explains the concept of structs in Go with simple examples.
 Also discusses how to define methods for structs.

 - **Types**: Provides explanations and examples for various types like arrays, slices, structs, maps, and pointers.
 Includes common operations on these types.

+- **Files**: basic file operations in Go using the `os` package.
+It includes functions for writing content to a file (`writeToFile`) and reading content from a file (`readFromFile`).
+These examples demonstrate how to create, open, write, and read files using Go's file handling capabilities

 ## Usage